mihai-dicianu/learn-udacity-front_end_web_developer_nanodegree/chapters/1_HTML/html.md

-# HTML - hypertext markup language
+# HTML
+* Hypertext Markup Language
-# hypertext - uses http portion of internet markup -> code u write is annotated with keywords -> browser reads keywords and produces visual stuff
+* Hypertext - uses http portion of internet markup -> code you write is annotated with keywords -> browser reads keywords and produces visual stuff
-# language - is human readable aswell, has some rules
+* language - is human readable aswell, has some rules

-# html - sequence of tags that tell browsers how to make or show a webpage
+* it is a sequence of tags that tell browsers how to make or show a webpage
-# standard markup language for creating web pages and web apps (together with CSS and JS to create the foundation of the web)
+* standard markup language for creating web pages and web apps (together with CSS and JS to create the foundation of the web)

 # HTML Elements

-Unit of content - HTML element
+* unit of content - HTML element
-Basic structure of element:
+* basic structure of element:

 ```
 <p class="dog"> content </p>